The Kids Don't Want It

 By Amy Willis

 Have you “gone Kondo” on your home yet?
 Have you embraced a minimalist aesthetic?
 What happens to all the “stuff” that no longer sparks joy in our lives?
-That’s the subject of this week’s episode.
-EconTalk host Russ Roberts welcomes author Adam Minter to talk about his new book, Secondhand: Travels in the New Global Garage Sale.
+That’s the subject of this episode.
+EconTalk host Russ Roberts welcomes author Adam Minter to talk about his book, Secondhand: Travels in the New Global Garage Sale.

 The market for “stuff” is likely a lot more complex than you think, as Minter so deftly explains.
 The markets vary by nation and culture in interesting ways, and has become highly professionalized.
 If you’re among those who love your “brown furniture and are concerned with its “reverse provenance,” Minter has a reality check for you.
 The kids don’t want it.